12 Planning & RL for Transformers (Advanced Topic)

 Attention-based Transformers & Implicit Planning

-- Transformers can simulate “multiple futures” inside the hidden state
+- Transformers can implicitly simulate “multiple futures” inside their hidden states, approximating value iteration or rollouts.

 The Elements of Attention-based Transformers